 Our findings establish gut ecosystem invasion as a critical step of the orogastric S. Tm infection.
 During this initial phase of the infection, pathogen growth in the gut relies at least in part on metabolites provided by the microbiota.
 This differs markedly from the interactions observed later (i.e., during expansion/maintenance), when the host’s mucosal immune response fuels pathogen growth and suppresses the microbiota (Kaiser et al., 2012; Winter et al., 2013).
 Thus, colonization of the host’s gut comprises different phases featuring distinct sets of positive and negative interactions.
 The interactions between the pathogen, the microbiota, and the host are clearly more complex than previously anticipated.

-Gut ecosystem invasion by S. Tm relies on H2.
+Gut ecosystem invasion by S. Tm relies on the availability of H2.
 This is true for mice harboring two different microbiotas of reduced complexity (LCM mice used throughout most of this study; VLCM mice used in Figures S4C and S4D) or animals with a normal SPF microbiota, alike (Figures 4D–4F and 5B).
 In contrast, intravenous infections did not yield any evidence for H2-dependent pathogen growth at systemic sites (Figure S3C).
-At first sight, this seems to be in conflict with earlier work in the oral infection model for typhoid fever (Maier et al., 2004).
-Upon oral infection, hydrogenase mutants of S. Typhimurium ATCC14028 failed to colonize the livers and spleens.
-Our data may suggest that this attenuation was attributable at least in part to defective growth in the gut, before the bacteria had actually disseminated to systemic sites.
+At first sight, this

+Our finding that H2 promotes STm to invade the gut ecosystem in mice, seems to be in conflict with earlier work in the oral infection model for typhoid fever (Maier et al., 2004).
+Our results showing that S. Tmhyb failed to colonize the liver and spleen may suggest that this attenuation was attributable at least in part to defective growth in the gut, before the bacteria had actually disseminated to systemic sites.
 This hypothesis would be in line with hydrogenase expression of ATCC14028 in the murine ileum (Zbell et al., 2008).
 However, we cannot formally exclude that ATCC14028 differs from the SL1344 strain used in our study in being capable of utilizing H2 in liver and spleen.
 Such strain-specific differences may affect the adaptation to new hosts.
 Clearly, S. Tm SL1344 requires H2 only for gut colonization, but not at systemic sites (Figure S3C).
 This provides a striking example for a central intermediate of microbiota metabolism fueling pathogen growth at a site occupied by a dense commensal community.
 Due to the conserved nature of the metabolic network of the gut microbiota, this metabolite will likely be available in any host animal as well as in humans.
 Thus, H2 could be regarded as an ‘‘Achilles’ heel’’ of microbiota metabolism which can be exploited by S. Tm for gut ecosystem invasion, etc.